By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Does workers' compensation cover pain and suffering?

 No. Workers' comp is a no-fault system providing medical costs, wage replacement, and permanent disability benefits only.
-Pain and suffering damages are not available—those require civil lawsuits outside the workers' comp system.
+Pain and suffering damages aren't available—those require civil lawsuits outside the workers' comp system.

 Can chronic pain qualify me for permanent total disability?